 - Purchasing Planning - This portion of the software pertains to what inventory is needed in order to meet demand.
 Any information pertaining to how much material is needed in order to meet product demand will help managers plan for any future facilities expansion.
 By planning your materials and inventory based on your actual demand, you will know exactly the amount of materials you need to store.

-Advanced Planning and Scheduling Software
+PlanetTogether's Advanced Planning and Scheduling (APS) Software

 - Synchronize supply with demand to reduce inventories

-- Provide company-wide visibility to capacity
+- Provide company-wide visibility to resource capacity

 - Enable scenario data-driven decision making